w3c/ColorWeb-CG/hdr_html_canvas_element.md

 according to the Perceptual Quantizer (PQ) system system specified in Rec.
 ITU-R BT.2100.

-### linear-srgb
+### srgb-linear

-`linear-srgb` is specified in CSS Color 4 and is useful for physics-based rendering of HDR scenes.
+`srgb-linear` is specified in CSS Color 4 and is useful for physics-based rendering of HDR scenes.

 ### Extend `CanvasRenderingContext2DSettings` to support higher bit depths